 Portland Cemetery has 8,368 plots.
 Currently, the cemetery is at capacity.
 Like Western Cemetery, this is another old cemetery.
 It was privately managed by several different organizations before Metro Parks & Recreation inherited the management of the property.
 Again, we’re unsure of the agreement date.
 Portland Cemetery is located at 3534 Pflanz Avenue.

-(approximately 7.2 acres) was originally on the grounds of Louisville’s “Home of Aged and Infirmed” opened in 1874, and then was referred to as the “Alms House Cemetery”.
+Approximately 7.2 acres, and was originally on the grounds of Louisville’s “Home of Aged and Infirmed”.
+Opened in 1874, and then was referred to as the “Alms House Cemetery”.
 The main entrance to the Home was on 7th Street, and at some point the cemetery name was subsequently changed to “7th Street Cemetery”.
 The Home closed in 1953, and the cemetery name was changed again to Manslick, the name of the road which bordered the Home property to the east.
 Manslick Road was later rerouted and the largest part of the cemetery is now located between Manslick & Old Manslick Roads with the rest located north of Old Manslick.
 Ca1987, with the Manslick Cemetery at capacity, Louisville opened River Valley Cemetery as its cemetery for the poor.

 Manslick Cemetery has 1,220 plots, and reached capacity in 1987.
 The cemetery is located at 3700 Manslick Road.

-(approximately 7.3 acres).
-It was built to bury those who die without next of kin or without the money to pay for a service (indigent).
+Approximately 7.3 acres, and was built to bury those who die without next of kin or without the money to pay for a service (indigent).
 Joyce Tandy Johnson, born in 1943 and died 12/17/1987 became the first person buried there.
 Some refer to the cemetery as the Potter's Field for the homeless and indigent in Louisville.
 Potter’s Field is a religious terminology but is an often used phrase to describe a burial place for those with no discernible connections.